mhy12345/rcaudio/README.md

 ## Introduction

-**rcaudio** Rcaudio is a real-time audio analysis library that allows you to simply record audio through a microphone and analyze.
+**rcaudio** is a real-time audio analysis library that allows you to simply record audio through a microphone and analyze.

 It supports real-time analysis of :